-Getting Started with the Right Business Coach
+Getting Started With the Right Business Coach

-Think about the effect of being 87 percent more productive, 61 percent happier at work, and 70 percent a more effective team player.
+Think about the effect of being 87 percent more productive, 61 percent happier at work, and 70 percent more of an effective team player.
 It would drastically change your business and life for the better.
 With that being said, this can only happen when an entrepreneur or executive connects with the right business coach.
 Working with the wrong person can have the opposite effect.
 As a result, business owners and executives can experience a decrease in confidence and self-esteem, make poor decisions, execute poorly planned strategies, and cause damage to their company.

-To find the right coach:
+To find the right business coach:

 - Ask your professional network for a trusted, personal recommendation.